jyotirmay123/DL4CV/Project/README.md

 Follow below steps to execute the code.<br/>

+You need to have python 3.6 with anaconda installed on your machine. <br/>
 Install all python modules mentioned in requirements.txt by using below command.

   > pip install -r requirements.txt

 Copy CK+ dataset, `data` into `data/original_data` folder and `labels` into `data/labels` folder.